VivienSoulas/minishell/README.txt

 TO DO:
-type assigment
-check for echo and echo -n
 check for unset
-check for export
 check for cd
+check for $?

-check for consecutive operators check for $ check for $? handle variable expansion (expand $VAR"...")
+check for $ and export
+handle variable expansion (expand $VAR"...")
 	single dont expand '$ARG' ("$ARG" and $ARG expand !!) single quote in order to keep special symboles as their original meanings double quote to keep meaning of all char in the quote except "$ARG" ARG="..." --> $ARG  replace it by a specifique string stated betweem quotes

+DONE:
+check for consecutive operators type assigment check for echo